uC137/spotware/spotware-talent/server/readme.md

 ## Usage
 ---

+Start a server
+--
+`php artisan serve` ,  default port is 8000
+now you will have following url: `http://localhost:8000/`

 To use api you need to have a user name to generate token.
 ---
 - First you must register a user.
 To register a user